What is Baptism?

 In Jesus great commission, Matthew 28:18-22, Jesus commands us :”Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit”

 On the Day of Pentecost, Peter tells the people to “Repent and be baptised, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit” (Acts 2:37-38).

 Baptism is also about receiving God’s Spirit for service in the Church and the world.

 So how do I get baptised?

-Speak to James or Tricia, our Ministers, and together you can explore if you are ready for this exciting next step in your journey of faith.
+Speak to James, our Minister, and together you can explore if you are ready for this exciting next step in your journey of faith.

 Some people are happy to share their story with the congregation in the Baptismal service but equally the act of Baptism itself is sufficient to testify to this significant moment in your life.